Thank you for using your Will to create a better life for others

-A bequest to Presbyterian Support Upper South Island is a simple way to make a positive impact for future generations.
+A bequest to Presbyterian Support Upper South Island (USI) is a simple way to make a big impact.

 - Percentage: a specified percentage of your estate.

 - Specific/ pecuniary: a specified amount of money, items of property, stocks or shares.

 - Whole estate: an entire estate is usually left by someone without beneficiaries or who wants to achieve something very significant.

 Gifts come in all sizes and, no matter the amount, are all incredibly meaningful.

 If you have chosen to include Presbyterian Support USI in your Will, please let us know because we would love to thank you personally.

 You will then become a member of our Kowhai Club—a very special group of people who have advised us that they are leaving a bequest.